February 2, 2018

 I have been subjected to a tokenism and discrimination because of my heritage and been discounted as incapable because of my biology.
 So, how can I not think about my own gender and ancestry – and those of the people around me?

 My friend wasn’t prepared for this – I could see the look of discomfort on his face.
 He didn’t know how to discuss the topic that he had unwittingly waded into.

 “Honestly, I can’t talk about it enough,” I remember saying to him.

 In the coming months, I’ll be using this space to do just that.
 Together, we will discuss issues of race, gender and identity in the news media.

-I feel privileged to work at an organization that employs people who speak openly and often about our places, as women and men of varied ethnic identities, in international news and newsrooms.
+I feel privileged to work at an organization that employs people who speak openly and often about about how those factors play out in international news and newsrooms.
 Sure, these discussions can get uncomfortable.
 But being silent is not an option.

 In my column next month, I’ll be discussing our current hiring strategy at Global Press and our differing opinions about why newsroom diversity matters and about what mainstream newsrooms are missing by refusing to diversify.

 It might be uncomfortable.
 So, let’s talk about it.